Management and Marketing

 - Bachelor of Science in Business Administration, Entrepreneurship

-- Bachelor of Science in Business Administration, International Business Management-Global Markets Emphasis
+- Bachelor of Science in Business Administration, Management

-- Bachelor of Science in Business Administration, International Business Management-Human Resources Emphasis
+- Bachelor of Science in Business Administration, Management - Human Resources Concentration

 - Bachelor of Science in Business Administration, Marketing

-- Bachelor of Science in Business Administration, Marketing-Digital Marketing Emphasis
+- Bachelor of Science in Business Administration, Marketing - Digital Marketing Concentration

-- Bachelor of Science in Business Administration, Marketing-Insight Selling Emphasis
+- Bachelor of Science in Business Administration, Marketing - Insight Selling Concentration

 Minors:

-The Management program offered by the Management/Marketing Department includes a major or minor in two distinct areas: International Business Management and Entrepreneurship.
-The department also offers a major or a minor in Marketing and a minor in Insight Selling.
+The Management program offered by the Management and Marketing Department includes a major or minor in two distinct areas: Entrepreneurship and Management.
+The Department also offers a major or a minor in Marketing and a minor in Insight Selling.

 Faculty